zignd/HTML-CSS-Class-Completion/README.md

 # IntelliSense for CSS class names

-A Visual Studio Code extension that provides CSS class name completion for the HTML `class` attribute based on the CSS class definitions that can be found in your workspace or external files referenced through the `link` element.
+A Visual Studio Code extension that provides CSS class name completion for the HTML `class` attribute based on the definitions found in your workspace or external files referenced through the `link` element.

 ![](https://i.imgur.com/5crMfTj.gif)

 ## Features
-* Gives you autocompletion for CSS class definitions that can be found in your workspace (defined in CSS files or the in types listed in the Supported Language Modes section)
+* Gives you autocompletion for CSS class definitions that can be found in your workspace (defined in CSS files or the in the file types listed in the Supported Language Modes section)
 * Supports external stylesheets referenced through `link` elements in HTML files
 * Command to manually re-cache the class definitions used in the autocompletion
 * User Settings to override which folders and files should be considered or excluded from the caching process